Tarsier: Anatomy and physiology

 Tarsiers are small animals with enormous eyes; each eyeball is approximately 16 mm in diameter and is as large as, or in some cases larger than, its entire brain.
 The unique cranial anatomy of the tarsier results from the need to balance their large eyes and heavy head so they are able to wait silently for nutritious prey.
 Tarsiers have a strong auditory sense, and their auditory cortex is distinct.
 Tarsiers also have long hind limbs, owing mostly to the elongated tarsus bones of the feet, from which the animals get their name.
 The combination of their elongated tarsi and fused tibiofibulae makes them morphologically specialized for vertical clinging and leaping.
 The head and body range from 10 to 15 cm in length, but the hind limbs are about twice this long (including the feet), and they also have a slender tail from 20 to 25 cm long.
 Their fingers are also elongated, with the third finger being about the same length as the upper arm.
 Most of the digits have nails, but the second and third toes of the hind feet bear claws instead, which are used for grooming.
 Tarsiers have soft, velvety fur, which is generally buff, beige, or ochre in color.

-Tarsiers morphology allows for them to move their heads 180 degrees in either direction, allowing for them to see 360 degrees around them.

-Their dental formula is also unique:

-Unlike many nocturnal vertebrates, tarsiers lack a light-reflecting layer (tapetum lucidum) of the retina and have a fovea.
+Tarsier morphology allows for them to move their heads 180 degrees in either direction, allowing for them to see 360 degrees around them.
+Their dental formula is also unique: Unlike many nocturnal vertebrates, tarsiers lack a light-reflecting layer (tapetum lucidum) of the retina and have a fovea.

 The tarsier's brain is different from that of other primates in terms of the arrangement of the connections between the two eyes and the lateral geniculate nucleus, which is the main region of the thalamus that receives visual information.
 The sequence of cellular layers receiving information from the ipsilateral (same side of the head) and contralateral (opposite side of the head) eyes in the lateral geniculate nucleus distinguishes tarsiers from lemurs, lorises, and monkeys, which are all similar in this respect.
 Some neuroscientists suggested that "this apparent difference distinguishes tarsiers from all other primates, reinforcing the view that they arose in an early, independent line of primate evolution."

 Philippine tarsiers are capable of hearing frequencies as high as 91 kHz.
 They are also capable of vocalizations with a dominant frequency of 70 kHz.

+Unlike most primates, male tarsiers do not have bacula.